nhairs/nserver/docs/quickstart.md

   - [`Query`][nserver.models.Query] - instances of this class will be passed to our rule functions so that we can inspect the incoming DNS query
   - [`A`][nserver.records.A] - the class used to create DNS `A` records

 2. Next we create a `NameServer` instance for our application to use.
-The name we give the server will be used to help distinguish it from others that may also be running.
+The name we give the server will be used to help distinguish it from others that are also running.

 3. We then use the [`rule`][nserver.server.NameServer.rule] decorator to tell our server when to trigger our function.
 In this case we will trigger for `A` queries that exactly match the name `example.com`.